The Path to a New Home

 Students applying for student housing may need to be able to prove that they are enrolled in a university, college or vocational programme.

-6. Sign the contract and move in
+6. Sign the lease and move in

 Once you’ve provided verifications showing that you meet the landlord’s requirements, we will propose you to the landlord as a tenant.
 Once the landlord has approved you, you and the landlord will sign the contract.
 And then it’s time to move in!